Naveen9453/learnJS/README.md

-# repo for learning JS concept and prepare for JS interview
+# Repo for learning JS concept and prepare for JS interview